Marion water crisis could lead to no water for residents and businesses

-MARION, KY — "Things got very serious very quickly," City Administrator Adam Ledford says about Lake George, the city's main source of water.
+MARION, KY — "Things got very serious very quickly," Marion, Kentucky, City Administrator Adam Ledford says about Lake George, the city's main source of water.

 The city was forced to drain the lake following a breach in its levee at the end of April, and now that's leaving people and businesses in the community worried about the future.